SuperDARNCanada/borealis/docs/source/borealis_data.rst

 Reading Data
 ------------

-To read the files in python, we recommend using `h5py <https://docs.h5py.org/en/stable/>`_ package.
-If you are looking to generate SuperDARN standard plots, we recommend using the the `pyDARN package
-<https://github.com/superdarn/pydarn>`_, which can read Borealis files specifically.
-After
-converting to dmap, standard SuperDARN plots including RTI plots and fan plots can be produced.
+To read the files in python, we recommend using `pyDARNio <https://pydarnio.readthedocs.io/en/latest/user/BorealisIO/>`_.
+If you are looking to generate SuperDARN standard plots, we recommend using `pyDARN <https://github.com/superdarn/pydarn>`_, which can read Borealis files specifically.
+After converting to DMAP, standard SuperDARN plots including RTI plots and fan plots can be produced.

 -------------------------
 Data Storage and Deletion
 -------------------------

 Borealis file sizes can add up quickly to fill all available hard drive space, especially if antennas_iq and/or bfiq data types are being generated.
 However, it is convenient and recommended to keep a backlog of lower level data products such as antennas_iq for a period of time.
 These files are useful for debugging hardware issues and reproducing RAWACF files.

 File Rotation